bmink/sprited/README.md

 ```

 Some displays map pixels vertically in their internal display buffer (ie. one
-byte represents an 8 pixel section of a column on the display, which is why
+byte represents an 8 pixel section of a column on the display; for such cases
-the `tobytesv` mode is provided.
+`tobytesv` command is provided.

 Happy spriting!